 How can food startups reduce launch risks in India?

-Food startups can reduce risk by starting with pilot batches, validating shelf life early, and pricing products backward from target margins.
+Food startups can reduce risk by starting with pilot batches, validating shelf life early, and pricing products backwards from target margins.